 2. Coconut Milk

 This adds richness to the cake.
 I used Asian canned unsweetened coconut milk.
-Do not use the coconut milk sold as a beverage, they don’t give much flavor if at all
+Do not use the coconut milk sold as a beverage, the consistency is too runny and it’s not meant for baking

 3. Sugar